Part three: viewing prospective horses

 - Do have your own pre-purchase vetting done — don’t feel pressured to agree to anything just because the seller says the horse may be sold in the waiting time.

 - Do look out for dealers posing as private sellers.
 Buying from a private seller gives you fewer rights, so unscrupulous dealers may pretend to be private sellers.
-Telltale signs include if they don’t know in-depth details about the horse, his background and what he has achieved.
+Do you research before you buy.

 Ultimate guide to buying a horse